rduggan1123/HudlU-Class-one/README.md

 Writing about myself to make changes to the file.

 Second time through without the guide.
-Checking memorization of process.
+Checking memorization of process